-Loreto Kirribilli was established on Carabella Street, Kirribilli, in 1908 and proudly continues the journey begun over 400 years ago by our founder, Mary Ward and sustained by the Loreto Sisters and their companions here in Australia since 1875.
+Loreto Kirribilli is a Catholic school community giving witness to the gospel and founded on faith in Jesus Christ.
+Our school was established on Carabella Street, Kirribilli, in 1908 and proudly continues the journey begun over 400 years ago by our founder, Mary Ward and continued here in Australia by the Loreto Sisters and their companions since 1875.

 We believe that a Loreto education should, and does, offer “something more”.
-This something more focuses on learners who are highly successful, joyful and spirited, curious and reflective and who are inspired to offer loving and responsible service.
-Our wonderful students are a testament to the success of this ideal.
+This something more focuses on developing learners who are highly successful, joyful and spirited, curious and reflective and who are inspired to use their gifts with confidence, creativity and generosity.
+Our students and graduates are a testament to the success of this ideal.

 Mrs Anna Dickinson